 By being an active, hardworking member of the crew for all weeks of the program, you will earn your reliability bonus.
 If you do not complete all your hours for any reason during the week you will not earn your reliability bonus for that week.
 By acting in a professional and safe manner on and off the job site, you will earn your safety bonus each week.
 All bonuses are given on a weekly basis.
-If a participant leaves the program early (unless a return-to-school occurring in the final days of the last week of the program has been coordinated ahead of time with Community Engagement), they will not earn any bonuses.
+If a participant leaves the program early (unless a return-to-school occurring in the final days of the last week of the program has been coordinated ahead of time with staff), they will not earn any bonuses.

 Why does NYC charge a tuition fee?